A visa is required. We can assist in processing this document.

 The Kuwait e-Visa for Tourism allows for stays of a maximum of 90 days Total.

 - This visa is for tourism purposes only, working is not possible with this visa!

 The following countries are eligible for an e-Visa:

-You will receive your visa in approximately 3 business days by email if you pay for the Standard Processing, 2 business days if you pay for the Rush Processing and 12 hours for the Super Rush Processing.
+You will receive your visa in approximately 72 hours by email if you pay for the Standard Processing, 48 hours if you pay for the Rush Processing and 12 hours for the Super Rush Processing.
 Print this document and take it with you on your trip.

 - NOTE: Visa applications are not processed on weekends in Kuwait (Friday and Saturday)

 The Kuwait e-Visa allows for a Single Entry.